Finding Focus logoFinding Focus

 Motion helped bring the page to life and add a bit of playfulness.

-Animating different assets gave me another way to make the page feel more engaging and delightful.
-Rather than using motion everywhere, I focused on a few places where it could support the content, improve the experience, or create a strong brand moment.
+Animating different assets provided an extra opportunity to make the page feel more engaging and delightful.
+Rather than using motion everywhere, I focused on a few places where it could support the content, improve the experience, & create a strong brand moment.

 10-day course card animation